What Are Fibroids and How Do They Affect Your Health?

 What are fibroids?
 Uterine fibroids are a common health issue among women, yet many women may not be familiar with them.
 These noncancerous smooth muscle growths develop in or around the uterus and can affect your health in many ways.

-In this article, we will answer the question, what are fibroids?
-In addition, we’ll also explore whom they affect and how they can impact your health.
-We’ll also review the most common treatment options for fibroids and provide information on how our healthcare team at Chapel Hill OBGYN can help.
+In this article, we will explore whom they affect and how they can impact your health and we’ll also review the most common treatment options and provide information on how our healthcare team at Chapel Hill OBGYN can help.

 What are Fibroids?